Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zrHzxTVBc3w.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Will Story need a new Save File?
 https://www.youtube.com/watch?v=zrHzxTVBc3w
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Will you be able to experience the Story regardless of where you're at in the game?](./yt-XWaSY4K9P0U.md) [https://www.youtube.com/watch?v=XWaSY4K9P0U](https://www.youtube.com/watch?v=XWaSY4K9P0U)
+This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: Can we do the Story with an existing 500-hour factory or do we have to start from scratch?](./yt-z9tjeFkYXAY.md) [https://www.youtube.com/watch?v=z9tjeFkYXAY](https://www.youtube.com/watch?v=z9tjeFkYXAY)

 ### Topics